PackyNZ/B5WarsPublic/README.md

 ## Implementation
 Java is my first love as a programming language, and this was an opportunity to engage with it in a few different aspects than I typically would in my day job.

-The current implementation mainly focuses around a digital representation of the Ship Control Sheets; defining and persisting SCSs as XML, reconstituting these into the appropriate classes, bringing together with SVG snippets to create a graphical SCS, and finally exporting as PDF if desired.
+The current partial implementation mainly focuses around a digital representation of the Ship Control Sheets; defining and persisting SCSs as XML, reconstituting these into the appropriate classes, bringing together with SVG snippets to create a graphical SCS, and finally exporting as PDF if desired.
 Also implemented is the logic for applying damage to ship sections and systems, based on a given angle for incoming fire.

 Eventually though, after many (mostly fun) hours, I started thinking about the longer term, and decided the project would be better implemented in the likes of C++ and OpenGL, with an agnostic setting.